rl-institut/simbev/docs/source/simulation_settings.rst

    charging_threshold, 0.8, SoC threshold.
-Vehicles with higher SoC will not attempt to charge distance_threshold_extra_urban, 50, Determines if a trip is urban or extra urban by distance in kilometers consumption_factor_highway, 1.2, Extra consumption on highway trips dc_power_threshold, 50, Threshold power in kW, anything higher is considered DC charging threshold_retail_limitation, 21, Time of day in hours until when retail charging is allowed threshold_street_night_limitation, 21, Time of day in hours where night charging methods are used (different allowed standing times) maximum_park_time_flag, false, Toggle a maximum standing time.
+Vehicles with higher SoC will not attempt to charge distance_threshold_extra_urban, 50, Determines if a trip is urban or extra urban by distance in kilometers consumption_factor_highway, 1.2, Extra consumption on highway trips dc_power_threshold, 50, Threshold power in kW.
+Anything higher is considered DC charging threshold_retail_limitation, 21, Time of day in hours until when retail charging is allowed threshold_street_night_limitation, 21, Time of day in hours where night charging methods are used (different allowed standing times) maximum_park_time_flag, false, Toggle a maximum standing time.
 Higher standing times will not be allowed to charge (have to park elsewhere)